Websites you NEED to visit Top

 We've joined the cause to keep Virginia's roadways clean.
 Our 2-mile stretch of adopted road is located in Orange County at Route 522 North toward Culpeper.
 It starts at the intersection of Route 20 and Route 522 by the BP gas station & Marshall Farms deli & restaurant.
 We'll be out picking up litter & debris 2-times a year.
 We're very proud to be part of this clean up effort!

 We completed our first highway clean-up on Saturday, April 12, 2008.
-We picked up 11 bags of trash!
+We picked up 11 bags of trash that day.

 OUR PRIVACY POLICY Top